canonical/openstack-charms-cert-validator/README.md

 ```
 snapcraft
-# it is strictly confined, but dangerous flag required for local snaps
+# dangerous flag is required for local unsigned snaps,
+# and it's an unconfined snap so it can access system ca certificate paths
-sudo snap install ./openstack-charms-cert-validator_*_amd64.snap --dangerous
+sudo snap install ./openstack-charms-cert-validator_*_amd64.snap --dangerous --classic
 ```

 ## License